scikit-hep/awkward/README.md

     output.append(tmp1)
 ```

 The expression using Awkward Arrays is more concise, using idioms familiar from NumPy, and it also has NumPy-like performance.

-For a similar problem 10 million times larger than the one above (on a single-threaded 2.2 GHz processor),
+For a similar problem 10 million times larger than the one above (single-threaded on a 2.2 GHz processor),

    * the Awkward Array one-liner takes **1.5 seconds** to run and uses **2.1 GB** of memory,
    * the equivalent using Python lists and dicts takes **140 seconds** to run and uses **22 GB** of memory.

-Awkward Array is even more efficient when used in [Numba](https://numba.pydata.org/)'s JIT-compiled functions.
+Awkward Array is even faster when used in [Numba](https://numba.pydata.org/)'s JIT-compiled functions.

 See the [Getting started](https://awkward-array.org/en/latest/getting-started/index.html) documentation on [awkward-array.org](https://awkward-array.org) for an introduction, including a [no-install notebook](https://awkward-array.readthedocs.io/en/latest/getting-started/try-awkward-array.html) you can try in your web browser.